johnlokerse/johnlokerse/README.md

 ### Hi there I'm John 👋

  - ⚒ DevOps Consultant
- - 🚀 Azure DevOps / GitHub
+ - 🚀 Working with Azure DevOps / GitHub
  - 😎 Automation is fun

 ### Sometimes I blog at